ZacTanner/Bank-Customer-Churn-Analysis/README.md

 - Estimated Salary - The customer's estimated salary at the time of data collection
 - Churn - The primary variable of interest; indicates whether the customer has left the bank (Y/N)

-Data Analysis Approach: Python (Pandas) was used for cleaning and initial EDA (Distribution of means & data spread, univariate and multivariate comparisons to churn, correlation heat maps, and chi squared & t-tests).
+**Data Analysis Approach:** Python (Pandas) was used for cleaning and initial EDA (Distribution of means & data spread, univariate and multivariate comparisons to churn, correlation heat maps, and chi squared & t-tests).
 Random forest modeling was used to assess feature importance, predict the likelihood of customer churn, and identify conditions that increase churn risk.

+**Findngs:** A sensitivity-adjusted random forest model (0.20 classification threshold) correctly identified 81% of customers who churned.
+Key drivers of churn were:

+- Age - risk increases substantially after 40, with customers in their late 40s to early 60s at highest risk
+- Number of products — customers with 3 or 4 bank products are at considerably higher risk than those with 1 or 2
+- Membership activity — non-active members have over 27% higher churn probability than active members
+- Geography & gender — customers in Germany and female customers churn at modestly higher rates

+Retention efforts should be prioritized for customers aged 45–65 who hold 3+ products and show signs of disengagement.